15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Are peptides safe to use?

-No, peptides are not steroids.
-Peptides are short chains of amino acids that send signals to cells, while steroids are lipid-based compounds that mimic hormones such as testosterone.
-Because they act through different mechanisms, peptides are not classified as steroids.
-Steroids generally face stricter regulation, while peptides also have oversight that varies by country and intended use.
+No. Peptides are short chains of amino acids that signal cells; steroids are lipid-based compounds that mimic hormones such as testosterone.
+They act through different mechanisms, so peptides are not classified as steroids, and the two carry different regulatory treatment and risk profiles.

 Are collagen peptides good for you?

-Yes, collagen peptides are widely considered good for you when used as part of a balanced routine.
-They provide amino acids the body uses to support skin elasticity, hydration, joint comfort, and connective tissue.
-Most users tolerate collagen peptide supplements well, and many report improvements in skin firmness within 8 to 12 weeks of consistent daily use alongside adequate protein intake and sun protection.
+For most people, yes — collagen peptides are a food-grade protein that supplies amino acids the body uses for skin elasticity, hydration, joint comfort, and connective tissue.
+Most people tolerate them well, and some clinical studies report improved skin firmness within 8 to 12 weeks of consistent daily use alongside adequate protein.

 What are the best peptides for muscle growth?

-Commonly discussed best peptides for muscle growth include GHRPs (growth hormone-releasing peptides), IGF-1, CJC-1295, and follistatin, plus BPC-157 and TB-500 for tissue repair and reduced inflammation.
-They influence growth hormone pathways or healing, but they are not magic bullets and depend on training and nutrition.
-Many are research-only and not FDA-approved; check local laws and any sport-governing rules before use.
+The most-discussed in research are GHRPs, IGF-1, CJC-1295, and follistatin, plus BPC-157 and TB-500 for tissue repair.
+They influence growth-hormone pathways or healing, but they aren't magic bullets — results depend on training and nutrition, and most are research-only, not FDA-approved.
+Check local laws and any sport-governing rules before use.

 Are peptide injections good for you?